ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 |FB-1-04     |Input is neither divisible by 3 nor 5.|11       |"11"            |"11"          |Passed|

 **Test Condition ID:** FB-2
-**Test Condition Description:** Verify that the fizzbuzz program returns "Fizz" when the input is divisible by three.
+**Test Condition Description:** Verify that the fizzbuzz program returns "Buzz" when the input is divisible by five and not three.
+**High-level Test Case:** Input is divisible by 5, but not 3; thus "Buzz" is outputted.

 |Test Case ID|Test Case Description|Test Data|Expected Outcome|Actual Outcome|Status|
 |:----------:|:-------------------:|:-------:|:--------------:|:------------:|:----:|